techrahulG/mageento_1_setup/README.md

 # docker-compose.yml
 #version is very important part of this file which is depend on docker version.
 version: "3.3"

+#inside services you can define project title.
 services:
   magento:

-   ---- #here Dockerfile is getting called
+#here Dockerfile is getting called
+build: .

-    build: .       #after building Dockerfile this will tag image with name and container
+#after building Dockerfile this will tag image with name and container
+image: 'rahuldock16/magento'
-    image: 'rahuldock16/magento'        #set the container name
+#set the container name
-    container_name: 'magento_1'         #define container name.
+container_name: 'magento_1'
+#allow you to make changes in prodution environment also
  environment:
-      PRODUCTION: 'true'    ------#allow you to make changes in prodution environment also
+      PRODUCTION: 'true'